WinVector/Examples/LogisticOmit/margin_recovery.md

 ### Picking a point-estimate

 It is convenient to pick a distinguished or “best guess” solution.
-In our case here it doesn’t matter much, as both our extreme solutions can nearly identical logistic regression inferences.
-However if we do want to pick a single guess at the data pre-image the usual criterion is pick the maximum entropy one.
+In our case here it doesn’t matter much, as both our extreme solutions have nearly identical logistic regression inferences.
+However if we do want to pick a single guess at the data pre-image the usual method is to pick the maximum entropy pre-image distribution.

 This is just a simple principle: prefer flat distributions until one have evidence against them.
-This modeling technique is itself very strongly related to logistic regression modeling.
-Or one can say this is a bit opportunistic, we have an under-conditioned problem se we add an arbitrary convex criterion to pick a solution.
+This modeling technique is itself strongly related to logistic regression modeling.
+Or one can say this is a bit opportunistic, we have an under-conditioned problem so we add an arbitrary convex criterion to pick a solution.
 Roughly we don’t want to over-sell the maximum entropy pick, as we are already enforcing a lot of our sensible desiderata with the linear constraints.